Frequently Asked Questions

 9 Where can I buy Stelrad Radiators, spare parts and touch up paint from?

-Stelrad supplies these products to all major plumbers’ merchants, but are not available to buy direct.
+Stelrad supplies these products to all major plumbers’ merchants, to find your nearest stockist click here

 10 Do you bend radiators to fit a room?